henesy/disco/README.md

 Fork of theboxmage's [discord-cli](https://github.com/theboxmage/discordcli)

-JSON config is in `$home/lib/disco.cfg` for setting password, should be made automatically after first run.
+NDB config is in `$home/lib/disco.ndb` for setting password, should be made automatically after first run.

 ## Install